-We will continue to change your child’s reading book every Monday.
+We will send home reading books just before October half term.
+We change your child’s reading book every Friday.
+We will provide you with enough books to read during that week.
 Regular reading at home is key in aiding your child to make progress in their reading.
 Reading books given to your child will be chosen at a level that they can read some words and will need to decode others using their phonic knowledge.
 You will also find a story book in the book-bag, this is a story that you can read and enjoy with your child.
 Don’t worry if your child has had the book before, we always say that a good book is worth reading more than once!
-It is important to us that you could sign or initial your child’s reading record book to show that you have looked at the book at home and are ready for a change.
+It is helpful to us if you could sign or initial in your child’s reading record book to show that you have looked at the book at home and are ready for a change.

 Helpful Website Links

 Education City- can be accessed here or through the Quick-Links side bar.
 Your child will need their individual log in to use this website

 Topmarks is a great website for maths activities and can be accessed here

 Phonics Play has many useful phonics games and can be accessed here

 Our class favourite counting song can be accessed here